 Another productivity-killer in many doctors’ offices is the inability to find an available person to transfer a call to or the inability to transfer a call to the appropriate department.
 With VoIP, you can easily see who’s available, who’s on the phone, who’s out to lunch, etc. Being able to see who’s available to take calls and who’s not at first glance can be a game-changer for busy offices with lots of moving parts on a daily basis.
 This saves everyone time by keeping people from having to leave their desk or stop what they’re doing to track someone down to take a call, and that makes the staff and patients happier and it enables the team to be more productive.

-Not only can you see when people within the office are available, but VoIP phone systems also allow you to see how many calls each person or each department has taken so you can ensure that the workload is being spread evenly across the available staff.
+Not only can you see when people within the office are available, but VoIP for doctors’ offices also allow you to see how many calls each person or each department has taken so you can ensure that the workload is being spread evenly across the available staff.

 VoIP helps doctor’s office staff increase productivity by simplifying the phone system they’re using every day, making voicemail management easier, enabling staff and doctors to communicate on-the-go much easier, simplifying frequent calls to places like insurance companies, and by making transferring calls much easier.

-To learn more about how VoIP can benefit your office, and to get a better idea as to whether or not VoIP makes sense for your office financially, take a look at our article VoIP for the Doctor’s Office.
+To learn more about how VoIP for doctors’ offices can benefit your practice, and to get a better idea as to whether or not VoIP makes sense for your office financially, take a look at our article VoIP for the Doctor’s Office.

 To learn about Digium’s award-winning VoIP phone system Switchvox, download our eBook Improve Your Medical Practice with Switchvox.